Churchill magazine

 Stay safe throughout your journey

 Stopping distances can be 10 times longer in ice and snow, which means that at 50mph it will take you 530 metres – or 130 car lengths – to come to a halt.
-So watch your speed and only drive as fast as the conditions allow.
+Watch your speed and only drive as fast as the conditions allow.

 Allow more time for your journey

-To minimise your risk of an accident – and to keep your car insurance premium down – plan in more time to get where you're going, and accept that you may arrive at your destination later than planned.
+To minimise your risk of an accident, don’t rush.
+Allow plenty of time to get where you're going and accept that you may arrive at your destination later than planned.
 Drive slowly, manoeuvre gently, decelerate more and brake less.

 Minimise your risk of skidding